Knowledge Graph Generation

 Submissions must be original and should not have been published previously or be under consideration for publication while being evaluated for this workshop.
 Submissions will be evaluated by the program committee based on the quality of the work and its fit to the workshop themes.
 All submissions are double-blind and a high-resolution PDF of the paper should be uploaded to the EasyChair submission site before the paper submission deadline.

-All must be submitted, and formatted in the style of the Springer Publications format for Lecture Notes in Computer Science (LNCS).
+All must be submitted and formatted in the style of the CEUR proceedings format.

-For details on the LNCS style, see Springer’s Author Instructions.
+For details on CEUR style, see CEUR's Author Instruction.

 Universidad Autonoma de Tamaulipas, Mexico